oracle/odpi/doc/src/public_functions/dpiObject.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **obj** -- the object from which a number of elements are to be trimmed.
+    **obj** [IN] -- the object from which a number of elements are to be trimmed.
 If the reference is NULL or invalid an error is returned.
     Likewise, if the object does not refer to a collection an error is returned.

-    **numToTrim** -- the number of elements to trim from the end of the collection.
+    **numToTrim** [IN] -- the number of elements to trim from the end of the collection.
 If the number of of elements to trim exceeds the current size of the collection an error is returned.